ammario/superlint/README.md

 # superlint

 `superlint` is a linting system configured by user-defined Go code.
-Instead of a bespoke (and poorly documented) matching language, `superlint` lets the user define arbitrary matching functions.
+Instead of a bespoke (and poorly documented) matching language, `superlint` lets the user define arbitrary matching and validation functions.

 `superlint` rules are **language-agonistic** and run **codebase-wide**.
-They're both fast (no default AST) and capable of encorcing arbitrarily complex rules.
-A ruleset can create an AST if it so desires.
+They're fast by default (lazy AST parsing) and capable of  encorcing arbitrarily complex rules.
+A custom rule can create an AST for language-specific analysis.

 For example, `superlint` can catch:
-* That each Go binary has an accompanying Make entry
+* Each Go binary has an accompanying Make entry
-* That each http Handler has an accompanying test
+* Each http.Handler has an accompanying test
+* Bash scripts don't exceed 1000 lines of code
+*

 ## Basic Usage